Important note about changes to Notices Seeking Possession

 Due to the Coronavirus pandemic, the government has changed the rules about how much notice a landlord must give a tenant before applying to the court for eviction.
-Also, please be aware that court proceedings for eviction have been temporarily suspended, and in some cases, landlords may have to provide extra information about the application for eviction.
+Also, the rules about how cases are dealt with by the court have been amended, and in some cases, landlords may have to provide extra information about the application for eviction.

 We provide advice and information to landlords and tenants about tenancy law and offences related to tenancy law.
 We help to make sure that tenants are not made to leave their homes unlawfully.

 Although we cannot represent or act on behalf of either landlords or tenants in the way that a solicitor or advocate can, we do advise about the law to do with private tenancies.

 If your landlord has given you a notice to leave or has told you to leave we can give you advice about your situation.

 This is the most common type of tenancy.
 Most private sector tenancies created on or after 28 February 1997 are Assured Shorthold Tenancies whether they are called that in the contract or not.

 One of the key features of an Assured Shorthold Tenancy is that a new tenancy automatically follows when a fixed term tenancy agreement runs out.

 This new tenancy is called a ‘periodic tenancy’.
 Your landlord can only end an Assured Shorthold Tenancy by getting a Possession Order from the court.

 There are 2 ways your landlord can get a Possession Order; one begins by giving you a ‘Section 21’ Notice and the other, by giving you a ‘Section 8’ Notice Seeking Possession.’

 If your landlord takes a deposit for an Assured Shorthold Tenancy, s/he has to ‘protect it’ in a government authorised scheme (see tenant's unprotected deposit).